HomeOutdoor Living BlogHow To Waterproof a Deck + Waterproof Materials

 The actual decking of a composite or PVC deck doesn’t need to be sealed because it’s not lumber.
 However, you should still treat any traditional lumber below your composite or PVC decking, including joists and posts.

-Composite decking may still be vulnerable to water damage if it’s cut and left unprotected.
+Composite decking is mostly waterproof but may still be vulnerable to water damage if it’s cut and left unprotected.
 End coating products are available to protect your decking while enhancing its real wood look.
 On the other hand, PVC decking isn’t made of organic materials and is your best option for guarding against moisture.

 There are sealers on the market for uncapped composite decking, but they may not work on all products and shouldn’t be applied to TimberTech decking.
 Always check your manufacturer’s care guidelines before trying new treatments.